-Should you choose the 40mm or 44mm Galaxy Watch Active 2?
+Samsung Galaxy Watch Active 2: 40mm or 44mm?

 |✔️

 All the features remain the same when it comes to things like sensors, durability, connectivity, and so on.
 The major differences occur in the size of the display as well as the battery.
-In our experience, we were able to get a full two days of battery life out of the 44m model.
+Generally speaking, you can expect at least full two days of battery life out of the 44m model.
 Did we mention that's with every single feature in use?
-That's hard to come by in smartwatch that's doing so much at once.
+That's hard to come by in a smartwatch that's doing so much at once.
+Keep in mind that this figure can vary depending on your usage.
+You may get up to 3 days if you're not using key features all the time.

 More than anything, it's going to come down to what feels the most comfortable on your wrist.
 With a powerful smartwatch like the Galaxy Watch Active 2, you're going to want to wear it the majority of the time — if not all the time — to take advantage of all the fabulous features.

-Therefore, finding the right fit is critical.
+With that said, finding the right fit is critical.
 Sure, you can adjust your band to fit your wrist as needed, but you can't exactly swap out the size of the display once you've made your decision.
+Speaking of which, you'll find that the Samsung Galaxy Watch Active 2 bands are interchangeable on both models.

-If you have an especially tiny wrist that is not suited for the bigger 44mm size, you'll probably be happier with the more modest 40mm model.
+If you have a petite wrist that is not suited for the bigger 44mm size, you'll probably be happier with the more modest 40mm model.
 This also might come down to something as simple as preference.
-If you're not a fan of the larger display or you think it might have an effect on your ability to exercise with it on, the smaller model is a suitable option.
+Perhaps you're not a fan of the larger display, or you think it might affect your ability to exercise with it on comfortably.
+Whatever the case, there are certain scenarios where the smaller model is the more suitable option.

-Ready to choose?
-Don't forget to take the time to consider which size is going to fit the best on your wrist.
-You don't want to end up with a watch that's uncomfortable wear or difficult to work out with.
+Ready to make a choice?
+Your final decision will depend on which size is going to offer the best fit.
+After all, you don't want to end up with a watch that's too bulky, uncomfortable wear, or difficult to exercise with.
 At the same time, you don't want to pass up a beautiful 1.4-inch display unless you have a reason to do so.
 We're big fans of the 44mm Galaxy Watch Active 2, so we'd recommend going with the bigger watch in this case.
+You also get a bigger battery, which is never a bad thing.

-On the other hand, if you're a small-wristed individual or you just prefer the look of the smaller watch, it'll still provide you with all the wonderful features we've mentioned.
+On the other hand, if you happen to be a small-wristed individual or you simply prefer the look of the smaller watch, the 40mm is also a great option.
+The good news is that it'll still provide you with all the wonderful features we've mentioned.
 You'll save a bit of money by going with the 40mm model, too.

+As you may know, there's talk of a new Samsung Galaxy Watch 4 or Watch Active 3 hitting the market soon.
+If you don't want to miss out on the latest and greatest Samsung smartwatch, you may want to wait for the new release.

 Go big or go home